-Strategy 4ke: Continue to collaborate with federal, ~~s~~State, and regional partners, who have geographic information on biological resources, to help build a biodiversity inventory.
+Strategy 4k: Continue to collaborate with federal, state, and regional partners, who have geographic information on biological resources, to help build a biodiversity inventory.

-Many ~~f~~ederal, ~~S~~tate, and regional agencies all collect data on biological resources and work towards species protection.
+Many federal, state, and regional agencies collect data on biological resources and work towards species protection.
 These data can be used in conjunction with information from the BAP and other County-generated data to develop a broad dataset on biodiversity.
 Developing and maintaining good working relationships with cooperating agencies and organizations is important.
-Because the County has very limited sources of information and analysis on habitats and biodiversity, it can use the assistance and existing capacity of partner agencies if working relationships are built and maintained.

 One very useful strategy would be to work with the Virginia Department of Transportation to design and test wildlife overpasses and underpasses to reduce the loss of wildlife to habitat fragmentation by roads, especially between large habitat blocks.
-A variety of overpasses and underpass sizes can contribute to biodiversity protection, including, for example, very small tubes and tunnels that can help amphibians move between upland and wetland habitats as needed for reproduction.
+A variety of overpass and underpass sizes can contribute to biodiversity protection, including, for example, very small tubes and tunnels that can help amphibians move between upland and wetland habitats as needed for reproduction.

-Strategy 4i: Retain a position for a County staff member with expertise in conservation biology.
+Strategy 4l: Retain a position for a County staff member with expertise in conservation biology.